hsarfraz/dhis2-installation-in-cloud/Nginx-Installation.md

 user@example:~$ sudo ufw default allow outgoing
 ```

-**Personal Note**: I am currently trying to figure out what the password is for the postgresql account that is automatically created when installing postgreSQL
+**Personal Note**: I am not sure if the firwall rules need to be re-defined.
+I need to double check this later

 ***Step 1 Links***